 Medical Staff Location

-Dr. Julia A. Haller, a world-renowned leader in retinal disease, is Ophthalmologist-in-Chief of the Wills Eye Hospital in Philadelphia, where she holds the William Tasman, M.D.
+Dr. Haller is Ophthalmologist-in-Chief of Wills Eye Hospital in Philadelphia, where she holds the William Tasman, M.D.
 Endowed Chair.
-She serves as Professor and Chair of the department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University and Thomas Jefferson University Hospitals, and Co-Director of the Wills Vision Research Center at Jefferson.
+She serves as Professor and Chair of the Department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University and Thomas Jefferson University Hospitals, and Co-Director of the Wills Vision Research Center at Jefferson.
 She was educated at the Bryn Mawr School in Baltimore, Princeton University, and Harvard Medical School.
 After a Halsted surgical internship at Johns Hopkins and a fellowship in ocular pathology with Frederick A. Jakobiec, M.D. at Manhattan Eye, Ear and Throat Hospital, she completed her residency in ophthalmology at the Wilmer Eye Institute at Johns Hopkins.
 She received a Heed Fellowship award for her retina training at Hopkins, directed by Ronald G. Michels, M.D.
 She then became Wilmer’s first female Chief Resident, joined the faculty thereafter, and was named the inaugural Katharine Graham Professor of Ophthalmology in 2002, and the inaugural Robert Bond Welch, M.D.
 Professor of Ophthalmology in 2006.
-At Wilmer, she directed the Retina Fellowship program.
-Dr. Haller assumed leadership of Wills Eye Hospital in 2007.
+At Wilmer, also she directed the Retina Fellowship Training Program.
+She assumed leadership of the Wills Eye Hospital in 2007.

 Dr. Haller’s honors include the Bryn Mawr School scholarship award for valedictorian, a National Merit Scholarship, her A.B. in philosophy magna cum laude, Alpha Omega Alpha, the American Academy of Ophthalmology (AAO) Honor Award, the Rolex Achievement Award (to a past participant in collegiate varsity lacrosse), the AAO Senior Achievement Award, the Vitreous Society Senior Honor Award, the Crystal Apple Award of the American Society of Retina Specialists (ASRS) for teaching and mentorship, the Kreissig Award from EURETINA, the President’s Award from Women in Ophthalmology, a Secretariat Award from the AAO, the Gertrude Pyron Award from the Retina Research Foundation/ASRS, a Lifetime Achievement Award from the AAO, the Louis Braille Award from Associated Services for the Blind and the Heed Award from the Society of Heed Fellows.